Thomas Jefferson's 10 Rules for the Good Life (Part 2)

 Lincoln put the letter in a drawer where it was found many years later with numerous other Lincoln letters noted as, "never sent and never signed."

-rule number 19 from Holiday's "50 Very Short Rules From the Stoics": "Put every impression, emotion, to the test before acting on it."
+Jefferson's rule number ten and the actions of Lincoln both align with rule number 19 from Holiday's "50 Very Short Rules From the Stoics": "Put every impression, emotion, to the test before acting on it."

 In 2017, a member of my Leadership Team, Janet (not her real name), sent me an email in frustration, saying that she thought I had lied to her about something I can't even recall.

-I read her email while out in the field working on quality assurance inspections,
+I read her email while out in the field working on quality assurance inspections, and it made me very angry.

 In my opinion, and from my perspective, she had clearly misunderstood me and was making an unfair accusation.